 The Building Blocks of Joy and Grief

 Christians are not immune to grief.
-It will come.
-But it only comes with Father God's permission, so that his greater glory may be seen.
-Although faith might seem easy in church, the times of testing show how genuine it is - when comforting fellowship is somewhere else, or fearful thoughts displace prayer, or planning 'how to cope' replaces Bible reading.
-Mature faith, however, knows the comfort of the Holy Spirit, keeps praying and looks to God's Word first - especially when the difficulties bring grief.
-Learning how to deal with distress in a Godly way is God's way of refining us so that our faith will grow and his Glory will glow!
+It will come to us all.
+But it only comes with Father God's permission and accompanied by His grace (1 Corinthians 10:13), so that His greater glory may be seen.
+Although faith might seem easy in church, the times of testing prove if it is genuine (James 1:2-4).
+When we depend on comforting fellowship rather than the Holy Spirit; when fearful thoughts displace prayer, or planning 'how to cope' replaces Bible reading – something is wrong.
+Mature faith, however, knows the comfort of God (2 Corinthians 1:3), keeps praying and looks to God's Word first - especially when the difficulties bring significant grief.
+Learning how to deal with distress in a Godly way is the Lord’s way of refining us so that our faith will grow, and His Glory will glow!

-Have you noticed that the further you go in the school of faith, the examinations get harder?
+As we advance in the school of faith, the examinations get harder.
 The purpose of exams is not to disable the student, but to demonstrate what has been learned.
 It is just the same with our Christian faith.
 Our flesh likes to think that we can succeed by ourselves.
 But we cannot!
 Every day we need Jesus to save us from sin, to guide, protect, comfort, heal and strengthen us to serve Him.
 So, each trouble, trial, test (with their accompanying grief) is designed to reveal how much we have learned to trust in Jesus.
 The final exam is when He comes back and asks us about everything, face to face.
 But for today, each difficulty at work or home is a preparation for that great day.
+For those in the workplace, your reaction to difficulties may say more about your faith than you have imagined.

 © Dr Paul Adams